vbookshelf/Gonzo-English-Practice-Chatbot-Experiments/README.md

 # Gonzo English Practice Chatbot Experiments
-My experiments with Gonzo, a ChatGPT powered chatbot web app that helps people learn english through conversation.<br>
+My experiments with Gonzo, a ChatGPT powered chatbot web app that helps people practice english through conversation.<br>
 The experiments are still in progress...

 <br>